 Guarding and serving people, security guards are the direct target for theft prevention.
-Working on a number of job duties such as patrolling property and inspecting it, they will also be guarding against fire, terrorism, break-ins and criminal activities.
-Security guards are often the first on the scene to defend their employer's residence, deter criminal situations and assure that laws are enforced on the home and property.
+Working on a number of job duties such as patrolling the property and inspecting it, they will also be guarding against fire, terrorism, break-ins, and criminal activities.
+Security guards are often the first on the scene to defend their employer's residence, deter criminal situations, and assure that laws are enforced on the home and property.
 Proper security training is the starting point towards becoming a future guard.

 A Typical Day

 Making use of radio and telephone communications, security officers spend their shifts ready to make a call for assistance in case of a fire or emergency medical issue.
 Any incident that occurs on each work shift is recorded in a logbook or printed in a thorough document that highlights their observations and the situations that transpired in their shift.
 At specific places, security guards may need to interview witnesses or even testify in a courtroom.

 Even though the profession can certainly be described in basic terms, the size and location of the organization can decide what responsibilities a security officer may be expected to do on a regular basis.
 This assortment of tasks is commonly addressed during guard card training.
 Many shopping centers and theatres recently have chosen to employ a protection team to monitor the parking lots and give protection to customers from theft.
 With a department store, a security officer may aid in apprehending shoplifters and protecting the cash register deposit.